themasonator/FrameworkModernisationCaseStudy/README.md

 # .NET Framework Modernisation Case Study
-A REST global exception handler and response wrapper for Web API originally written in Full .NET Framework, now modernised to .NET 8.0.
+A REST global exception handler and response wrapper originally written in Full .NET Framework, now modernised to .NET 8.0.
 The original, by **Vincent Maverick Durano**, on which it is based, can be found [here](https://github.com/proudmonkey/RESTApiResponseWrapper.Net).

 This served as an exercise in the modernisation of .NET framework code to .NET, a task likely to become more common as .NET framework's support recedes.